 There is more value to corn than just its kernel’s.
 That is the winning idea created by the OSU National Agri-Marketing Association (NAMA) Marketing Team which include members Grace Dannemiller, Andrea Kackley, Zach Corcoran, Megan Phillaier, Laura Davis, Drew Van Winkle, Garrett Leeds, Jenna Phelps, and advisor Scott Holley.
 They just placed 6th out of 36 at the NAMA Student Competition in Dallas, Texas.

 Before the ceremonial mortarboard toss at graduation, the end of spring term brings a whirlwind of activity including celebrations, award ceremonies and banquets.
 According to graduating senior Craig Berning, his being named a CFAES Outstanding Senior, a Denman Forum winner and an Ohio State Board of Trustees Student Recognition Award recipient has led him to reflect on his time at OSU and his unique accomplishments.
-Berning spent a summer interning in Washington D.C.
+Berning spent a summer interning in Washington D.C. learning about food policy issues and the experience influenced his honors thesis on GMO and smart labeling.

 The odds of landing a job before graduation were in Spring 2017 graduate Jake Vuillemin's favor.
 This past November, he found himself in the advantageous position of fielding three job offers six months BEFORE graduation.
 With the help of AEDE Lecturer Dr. Anna Parkman, Vuillemin was able to negotiate a pay scale that met his requirements for his dream job.